billthefarmer/currency/README.md

   right above the currency list will show 'OK', 'No Connection', 'No WiFi' or 'Roaming' according to the update settings.
 It may show 'Failed' if the connection times out or fails to connect.
+* **Update** Update the currency rate for the extra currency against the Euro.
+A dialog will pop up with the current extra currency rate.
+Update the value and touch the OK button.
+The display will refresh if the extra currency is displayed.
 * **Help** Display help text.
 * **Settings** Display the settings screen.